§ 1197 Other property escheated.

 12 Del.
 C. 1953, § 1198; 58 Del.
 Laws, c.
 275, § 1; 58 Del.
 Laws, c.
 426, §§ 1-3; 59 Del.
 Laws, c.
 320, §§ 1, 2; 63 Del.
 Laws, c.
 311, § 4; 65 Del.
 Laws, c.
 351, §§ 1-3; 66 Del.
 Laws, c.
 379, §§ 3, 4; 67 Del.
 Laws, c.
 264, §§ 1-3; 68 Del.
 Laws, c.
 122, § 10; 69 Del.
 Laws, c.
 180, §§ 1, 2; 70 Del.
 Laws, c.
 186, § 1; 70 Del.
 Laws, c.
 298, § 2; 71 Del.
 Laws, c.
 448, § 1; 72 Del.
 Laws, c.
 45, § 2; 75 Del.
 Laws, c.
 19, § 3; 76 Del.
 Laws, c.
 276, §§ 1, 2; 76 Del.
 Laws, c.
 277, §§ 1, 2; 77 Del.
 Laws, c.
 417, § 11.;

 (a) Every holder of funds or other property, tangible or intangible, deemed abandoned under this subchapter shall file with the State Escheator, on or before March 1 of each year, as of December 31 next preceding, a report with respect to such property.
+The State Escheator shall send a notice no later than 120 days prior to March 1 to holders that have filed reports in the past 5 report years, notifying the holder of their apparent obligation to file a report.
 The report shall be verified and shall include:

 (1) The name, if known, and last known address, if any, of each person appearing from the records of the holder to be the owner of any property deemed abandoned under this subchapter;